Israel Society for Neuroscience

 For more information on the ISFN, please visit their website here.

-President: Dr. Gabi Amitai, Israel Institute for Biological Research
+Dr. Gabi Amitai, Israel Institute for Biological Research (Past President)

-Dr. Rony Azouz, Ben-Gurion University of the Negev
+Dr. Ronen Segev, Ben Gurion University of the Negev

 Dr. Rami Yaka, Hebrew University of Jerusalem